tock/tock/doc/README.md

 Tock Documentation
 ==================

-Here you can find guides on how Tock works as well as [tutorials](tutorials) on how to use Tock, and [reference documents](reference) that detail internal interfaces.
+Here you can find guides on how Tock works, as well as short [tutorials](tutorials) and longer [workshop-style courses](courses) on how to use Tock, and [reference documents](reference) that detail internal interfaces.

 Tock Guides
 -----------